 Don’t let spambots become the enemy of your company!
 Get prepared and get protected with these helpful steps.

 What exactly is a “spambot”?
-A spambot is a malicious program designed to collect email addresses and information from online forms, chat rooms, comment sections and websites.
+A spambot is a malicious program designed to collect email addresses and information from online forms, chat rooms, comment sections, and websites.
 This information is usually collected to build lists for sending an unsolicited email, or spam.

-While you may have a polished webform (often a sign-up or registration form) ready for prospective and existing subscribers, your good work with words won’t necessarily stop a spambot joining in for the ride.
+While you may have a polished webform (often a sign-up or registration form) ready for prospective and existing subscribers, your good work with words won’t necessarily stop a spambot from joining in for the ride.
 Spammers use spambots, or computer programs, to target unprotected webforms.

 These spambots are designed to complete a task over and over again.
 This may be to enter an email address in your form to create a mass influx of bounces or spam complaints, or they may use your form’s automated responses and edit their content.
 Weird, irrelevant or even inappropriate messaging could appear to be coming from your company account, sending you into a tailspin!

 If a spambot turns into a barrage of spam complaints, that’s your sending reputation on the line – meaning your emails will have a hard time making it to the right place in your customers’ inboxes in the future.
-This can turn into “subscription bombing”, where an attacker relies on YOUR email campaigns to send a barrage of unwanted emails at their targets, and all without you knowing or playing a part.
+This can turn into “subscription bombing”, where an attacker relies on YOUR email campaigns to send a barrage of unwanted emails at their targets, all without you knowing or playing a part.
 This overload of emails renders your customers’ inboxes useless, leaving your company looking like a pest.

 Often these spammers aren’t attacking you personally, they don’t have anything against your company in particular, they just happened to discover an unprotected form – and then they set to work.
 We’re here to help you lock the door, close the gate and take that opportunity away.

 We’ve put together a list of protective tips to reduce the possibility of spambots getting to you.
-While there’s no one perfect solution, there are a combination of actions you can take, and we recommend you keep an eye out for new actions to come.
+While there’s no one perfect solution, there is a combination of actions you can take, and we recommend you keep an eye out for new actions to come.

 Make things hard for the spammer